-Join Christopher Brooks for an in-depth discussion in this video Setting signal flow, part of Film Scoring with Pro Tools.
+Join Christopher Brooks for an in-depth discussion in this video Setting signal flow, part of Pro Tools: Filmscoring.

 Let's talk about Signal Flow.
 The Repetition of channel and bus assignments used to be time-consuming hard work.
 Pro Tools makes the process of setting up a mix, easy and flexible.
 If you're mixing with a console, then you should start by assigning sequential mono outputs of the tracks that you'll be mixing to through that console.
 Pro Tools makes these assignments quick.
 Let's take these Brass tracks, for instance.
 I'll highlight the Brass, hold down Shift+Option+Command and select an output.

 You'll notice that it goes from that output sequentially to all of the tracks that are highlighted.
 By this time, you should have a pretty good idea what kind of stems you will need.
 If you have been diligent during the writing and recording process, you'll have kept your sessions in groups and families of instruments, making the assignments and determinations of stems easier.
 Let's create some stems tracks.
 Most stems do not have to be 5.1.
 Generally, I only use one or two for Percussion and possibly synths.